As a relatively new Platinum Card Member I have been roadtesting the concierge and gathering some other readers’ experiences over the last few months.

 So the Platinum level tickets had sold out by the time my request was being processed, but Amex still came through with Gold level tickets the morning that the main presale to the public opened, so no endless hours spent refreshing webpages or on the phone to Ticketmaster doing this ourselves.

-American Express also run their own events, and/or get access to somewhat exclusive events which Platinum Charge cardholders can piggyback off of.
+American Express also run their own events, and/or get access to somewhat exclusive events which Platinum Card Members can piggyback off of.

 A while ago I was sent the following set of flyers for events coming up for the rest of this year, which included an evening discussing the Archibald Prize, VIP Bledisloe Cup tickets, and a day on a yacht for the Sydney-Hobart yacht race start.